ortus-docs/contentbox-docs/installation/existing_coldbox_application.md

 That's it!
 Once all those settings, mappings and module installations are done you can now visit the installer module to continue with the installation process: `http://localhost/index.cfm/cbinstaller`

-> **Danger** Make sure you have the datasource created in your ColdFusion administrator.
+> **Danger** Make sure you have the datasource created in your ColdFusion administrator or inline in your `Application.cfc`

 ### Step 5 (Optional) : UI Route